 Compliance Officer

-Not assessed notice – information pertains to an international/national conference_msgRejection2
+Not assessed notice – information pertains to an national conference_msgRejection2

+Ethical Med Tech - Conference Vetting System – Submission out of Scope – Public Title

 To Whom it may concern,

-I refer to the submission relating to to the <<ref. number>>-<<Conference name>> on <<conference start date>> in <<city>>, <<country>> (the “Conference”).
-You have requested that I provide you with my decision as to whether or not the Conference is compliant with the Eucomed Code of Ethical Business Practice.
+I refer to the submission relating to to the <<ref. number>>-<<Conference name>> starting on <<conference start date>> in <<city>>, <<country>> (the “Conference”).
+You have requested that weprovide you with our decision as to whether or not the Conference is compliant with the Eucomed Code of Ethical Business Practice.

-I would like to inform you that the current scope of the Conference Vetting System only covers the assessment of European Conferences.
-National and international conferences will not be assessed at this stage.
+I would like to inform you that the current scope of the Conference Vetting System only covers croos border european and international conferences.
+National conferences will not be assessed at this stage.
 Therefore I have not assessed your submission and will not publish a decision on the EthicalMedTech platform regarding the Conference.

 Please note that in the future the Conference Vetting System may be expanded to include additional categories of conferences.